-From mid-March through September, all leaves and grass clippings must be bagged for collection or placed inside a garbage receptacle marked 'YW.'
+From mid-March through September, all leaves, pine needles and grass clippings must be bagged for collection or placed inside a garbage receptacle marked 'YW.'
 There is a limit of 10 bags or containers, per week, per residence.

 Loose Leaf Collection Hotline